UNITED24 - Make a charitable donation in support of Ukraine!

 Stalin - Psychological Make up

-The Yugoslav writer and revolutionary Milovan Djilas, who had met Stalin at the end of the war had been surprised by Stalin’s physical appearance, not only his “very small stature” (Stalin was five feet four inches) but his sparse hair, blackened teeth (he feared dentists), and unhealthy “Kremlin complexion,” the result of late hours.
+The Yugoslav writer and revolutionary Milovan Djilas, who met Stalin at the end of the war, had been surprised by Stalin’s physical appearance, not only his “very small stature” (Stalin was five feet four inches) but his sparse hair, blackened teeth (he feared dentists), and unhealthy “Kremlin complexion,” the result of late hours.
 “Not even his moustache was thick or firm,” but still Djilas was struck by Stalin’s “yellow eyes,” which gleamed with a “mixture of sternness and roguishness.”

 Someone who is constantly faced with anger, violence, poverty, viciousness, etc., is probably going to adopt qualities similar to those of Stalin.
 His growth was somewhat physically retarded in his early years due to infections, accidents, etc. There is a historical conflict over whether Stalin went to or finished school; most sources mention that Stalin did attend school and did very well until he entered a Georgian Seminary; nonetheless, school was not a pleasant experience for Stalin.
 Stalin really never knew any other life than the constant chaos and violence that surrounded him: "all facets of society were lies, especially the Church and school" (Antonov, p.
 234; Carlson, p.
 498).